How to Prepare Your Mobile Home Park for Sale

 Key points include:

-- Regulatory Compliance: Make sure all parts of the sale follow federal and state laws.
+- Regulatory Compliance:Â Ensure all parts of the sale follow federal and state laws.

 - Legal Considerations: Be aware of necessary permits and licenses affecting the sale.